-Figure 6.
-Spectral shapes, S_a/A , from averaging the elastic response spectra of 1020 soil amplified motions: (a) versus period, T [Normalized Spectrum], and (b) versus the ratio T/T_p , where T_p is the predominant period of each motion [Bi-Normalized Spectrum].
-The generic soil profiles examined belong to soil category C of the seismic Eurocode EC8.
+Figure 3.
+Spectral shapes, S_a/A , from averaging the elastic response spectra of 1020 soil amplified motions: (a) versus period, T [Normalized Spectrum], and (b) versus the ratio T/T_p, where T_p is the predominant period of each motion [Bi-Normalized Spectrum].
+The generic soil profiles examined belong to soil category C of EC8.